 Further details on how the Third Party Broker executes its orders and their best execution policy can be obtained directly from the Third Party Broker.
 Upon request, we will provide you with the Third Party Broker's best execution policy.

-By submitting an Order through the Revolut App you are deemed to have accepted this Order Handling and Best Interests Policy, including the terms on which the Orders are executed (including where necessary the Third Party Broker's execution policy).
+By submitting an Order through the Revolut App you are deemed to have accepted this Order Handling and Best Execution Policy, including the terms on which the Orders are executed (including where necessary the Third Party Broker's execution policy).

 Should you have any further questions about our arrangements you can contact us here: